daltonrooney/svgplaceholder/readme.md

 ### SVG Placeholder plugin for Craft CMS

 A plugin which generates an invisible SVG of specific dimensions for use when lazyloading images in [Craft CMS](http://buildwithcraft.com) templates.
+Works with Craft 2.
+For Craft 3 support, check out [mblode's fork](https://github.com/mblode/svgplaceholder).

 **Installation**